 Instructions

 2. Add the cabbage or vegetables of choice, the curry powder and the garlic.
-Cook, stirring for 1 minute before stirring through the red curry paste and dark soy sauce.
+Cook, stirring, for 1 minute before stirring through the red curry paste and dark soy sauce.

 4. Use tongs to separate the noodles, then add the coconut milk, peanut butter and lime juice.
 Toss to combine and heat through before removing the pan from the heat.

-5. Serve immediately, sprinkled with crushed peanuts, coriander and fresh chilli if using.
+5. Serve immediately, sprinkled with crushed peanuts, coriander and fresh chilli, if using.
 Serve with lime wedges on the side.

 Notes

-Note 1 – Use spinach leaves, bean sprouts, shredded carrots, sliced mushrooms, sliced Asian greens, snow peas, sugar snaps, baby corn, broccoli florets or green beans, cut into small pieces.
+Note 1 – Use spinach leaves, bean sprouts, shredded carrots, sliced mushrooms, sliced Asian greens, snow peas (mangetout), sugar snaps, baby corn, broccoli florets or green beans, cut into small pieces.
 The beauty of this recipe is that you are able to use up any vegetables you have in your crisper.

 Note 2 – Ensure all your ingredients are set up and ready to go before cooking.
 You will need to work fast after you have added the coconut milk and peanut butter as the noodles absorb the sauce very quickly.
 Add a splash of water if needed to thin it out (although I don’t do this because I love the thick, creamy texture).